 ||Research Experience Related Travel Request

-DREU participants are able to receive Travel funding from CRA-W for activities directly related to the student’s research experience.
+DREU participants are able to receive Travel funding from CRA-WP for activities directly related to the student’s research experience.

 Distributed Research Experience for Undergraduates